qhrtech/faye-extensions/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+For convenience, you can also add your own ```.rvmrc``` file with the following content:

+    rvm use 1.9.3@faye-extensions --create